dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/security-wpf.md

  With this setting, external content will be loaded into a process that is separate from the process that is hosting the application.
 This process is restricted to the default Internet zone permission set, effectively isolating it from the hosting application and the client computer.

 > [!NOTE]
-> Even though navigation to loose [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] files from either a <xref:System.Windows.Navigation.NavigationWindow> or <xref:System.Windows.Controls.Frame> in a standalone application is implemented based on the WPF browser hosting infrastructure, involving the PresentationHost process, the security level is slightly less than when the content is loaded directly in Internet Explorer on Windows Vista and Windows 7 (which would still be through PresentationHost).
+> Even though navigation to loose XAML files from either a <xref:System.Windows.Navigation.NavigationWindow> or <xref:System.Windows.Controls.Frame> in a standalone application is implemented based on the WPF browser hosting infrastructure, involving the PresentationHost process, the security level is slightly less than when the content is loaded directly in Internet Explorer on Windows Vista and Windows 7 (which would still be through PresentationHost).
 This is because a standalone WPF application using a Web browser does not provide the additional Protected Mode security feature of Internet Explorer.

 <a name="BestPractices"></a>